adrn/gala/docs/index.rst

 Gala
 ****

-Galactic Dynamics is the study and modeling of the formation, history, and evolution of galaxies, a core component of which are *orbits*: numerically-integrated trajectories for stars, dark matter particles, or galaxies and star clusters themselves.
+Galactic Dynamics is the study of the formation, history, and evolution of galaxies using the *orbits* of objects — numerically-integrated trajectories of stars, dark matter particles, star clusters, or galaxies themselves.

-``gala`` is an Astropy-affiliated Python package that aims to provide efficient tools for performing common tasks needed in galactic dynamics research.
-Much of the code here uses Python for flexible, user-friendly interfaces that interact with wrappers for low-level code (primarily C) to enable fast computations.
+``gala`` is an Astropy-affiliated Python package that aims to provide efficient tools for performing common tasks needed in Galactic Dynamics research.
+Much of this code uses Python for flexible, user-friendly interfaces that interact with wrappers for low-level code (primarily C) to enable fast computations.
 Common operations include `gravitational potential and force evaluations
 <potential/index.html>`_, `orbit integrations <integrate/index.html>`_,
 `dynamical coordinate transformations <dynamics/index.html>`_, and computing